Anant-pai/CognitiveAssistant-Slack/README.md

 # pip install slackclient

-When pip is finished you should see output like this and you'll be back at the prompt.

-Output from using the pip install slackclient command with a virtualenv activated.

 We also need to obtain an access token for our Slack team so our bot can use it to connect to the Slack API.
 Slack Real Time Messaging (RTM) API